 Accessible Nature is a collection of links to reportedly wheelchair accessible or easy trails around the United States and parts of Canada.
-From what I can gather, it is mostly a collection of links found through internet searches, but it does cover a large area.
+From what I can gather, it is mostly a collection of links found through internet searches, but it provides a useful starting point.

 Accessible Adventures in the Pacific Northwest is a series of videos produced by the US Forest Service.
 It explores trails in Washington and Oregon.

 Trail Link is the trail guide website of the Rails-to-Trails Conservancy.
 Many of their trails are paved.
 The link goes to wheelchair accessible routes.